Germany Visa and Passport Requirements

 • Nationals of EU countries for an unlimited period.

-• Nationals of Australia, Canada and the USA for stays not exceeding 90 days in a six-month period; stay begins when nationals enter any of the Schengen countries.
+• Nationals of Australia, Canada and the USA for stays not exceeding 90 days in a six-month period.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Germany.